Frequently asked questions about fleas

 Are fleas only present in dirty homes?

 Fleas don't care if a house is clean or dirty.
 The only way to effectively stop fleas is to use preventative Flea Repellant treatments on your pets, in the home and outside surrounds.

 Will cold weather kill fleas?

-Can I stop worrying about fleas and ticks once it starts getting cold?
+Can I stop worrying about fleas once it starts getting cold?

 Flea prevention should be used on your pets all year round because winter weather does not kill adult fleas, unless we are talking under 40 degrees Fahrenheit, as stated above.
 Fleas thrive in warm centrally heated houses and in particular houses with windows that absorb warm sun be it winter or summer.

 No, fleas cant fly, however what they can do is jump.
 They have an amazing ability to jump large distances with the greatest of ease - giving the appearance of flying.